 PLACEHOLDER

-It is the understanding of the RT that the CSC is looking for a proportionate mechanism to change Service Level Agreement when needed.
-Currently a change to the Service Level requirements are in close cooperation with PTI and ICANN has developed a process and procedures for timely amendments to the Service Level requirements where such changes are minor and are unlikely to impose additional resource requirements on PTI.
-The CSC will need to be mandated to discuss and agree to these minor changes, according to the procedures developed, and agreed with the IANA Naming Function Operator, and amended from time to time.
-The procedures will become effective once published on the CSC website
+The CSC informed the RT that while the Charter allows for the CSC or the IFO to request a review or change to the service level targets, it would be helpful for the Charter to include a reference to the process by which this can be done.
+The CSC also suggested that the reference to the review or change to service levels would be better placed under the Scope of Responsibilities section rather than the Review Section.
+The RT agrees on both counts.

+Separate to the CSC Charter Review the CSC, in cooperation with PTI and ICANN, has developed procedures to enable timely amendments to the service levels that fall into a number of defined categories, for example a new service level required as the result of a new introduced service, a change to a service level considered non-material that would ensure satisfactory performance, or the removal of a service level that is obsolete.

+Should there be any proposed changes to service levels through the simplified process, these must be agreed to by the ccNSO and GNSO.

 4.3.11 Remedial Action Procedures

 According to Section 17.1 of the ICANN Bylaws and the Charter, the CSC is authorized to undertake remedial action to address poor performance.
-According to The Charter the remedial action has to be undertaken in accordance with the Remedial Action Procedures, which are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+The Charter requires that remedial action has to be undertaken in accordance with Remedial Action Procedures (RAPs) developed and agreed by the CSC and the IANA Functions Operator post-transition.

-Accordingly, the CSC and the IANA Functions Operator have been working together to develop the RAPs and are in the final stages of sign off.
-In the event that these RAPs are agreed prior to the finalization of the work of the CSC RT, a number of amendments will be made to the Charter to reflect that situation, for example The reference to the development of the RAPs will be removed.
-It is the understanding of The RT that the RAPs will be a standalone document to be referenced in the Charter, but not included.
-However, the RT believes that provision for a regular review of the RAPs should be included in the Charter.
+Accordingly, the CSC and PTI have worked together to develop the RAPs.

+The RT proposes to amend the Charter to reflect the introduction of agreed RAPs.
+The reference to the development of the RAPs will be removed from the Charter.
+The RT agrees that the RAPs are a standalone operational document and should be referenced in the Charter, but not included.
+However, the RT believes that the provision for a regular review of the RAPs should be included in the Charter.
+It also agrees that there should be a requirement to agree a new RAP with any new IANA Functions Operator,

 4.3.12 Clarification of roles: RySG, ccNSO, GNSO, ccNSO & GNSO Councils and RySG.

 In reviewing the Charter, the RT noticed that there were some instances of potential confusion about whether the appropriate entity had been identified in the Charter as the decision maker or responsible entity.
 In some instances there were also inconsistencies between the Charter and the ICANN Bylaws.
-Some Changes to the Charter have been proposed to address these issues.
-To that end, some there are some prop Ensure that it is clear that the ccNSO and GNSO Councils take the decisions, in accordance with their own rules and procedures.
+Changes to the Charter have been proposed to address these issues and to make it clear that the ccNSO and GNSO Councils take the decisions, in accordance with their own rules and procedures.

 5. Observations out-of-scope of the Charter Review